fstark/macflim/README.md

 * Mac SE/30
 * Mac SE
 * Mac Plus
+* Macintosh Portable (use Mac SE files)

-on their beautiful internal back and white 512x342 display.
+on their beautiful internal back and white 512x342 display (or in a part of it for the Portable).

-Other black and white macs work (Macintosh Portable tested), but using much slower display routines.
+Other black and white macs should work, but using much slower display routines.

 ## What is in the repository?